How to Change Folder Layout View in Windows 11 File Explorer

 2. Open the folder you want to change.

-3. Press Ctrl + Shift along with a number from 1 to 8.
-This lets you jump instantly between views like Details, List, or Large Icons.
+3. Press Ctrl + Shift together with a number from 1 through 8.
+This combination lets you jump directly to specific views, such as Details, List, or Large Icons.

 Change Folder Layout View from File Explorer Toolbar